badumbatish/badumbatish.github.io/README.md

 Check the structure of ./src/_posts/ for details.

 General idea:
-Each post needs a title, date and recap, then the content follows
+Each post needs a title, date and recap, then the content follows.
 ## Dev

 First, run the development server: